fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `tunnel_port` (Number) Field usage depends on `service` value:
 	- Service `aurora`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `aurora_postgres`: SSH port, specify only to connect via an SSH tunnel.
+	- Service `azure_cosmos_for_mongo`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `azure_postgres`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `azure_sql_db`: SSH port, specify only to connect via an SSH tunnel.
 	- Service `azure_sql_managed_db`: SSH port, specify only to connect via an SSH tunnel.